VladimirMakaev/cqrs-journey-doc/Journey_07_V3Release.markdown

 The key change to implement this is in the **Order** aggregate.
-The constructor in the **Order** class now invokes the **CalculateTotal** method and raises an **OrderTotalsCalculated** method as shown in the following code sample:
+The constructor in the **Order** class now invokes the **CalculateTotal** method and raises an **OrderTotalsCalculated** event as shown in the following code sample:

 ```Cs